sibvic/watchitonce/README.md

 VLC-based player which remembers last file position and deletes files after watch.

 Available console keys:

     --sort-by-name	Sort files by name
     --random Sorts files randomly
- --random-continue Sorts files randomly but preffers to continue already staterd files (watched at least 4 seconds) --delete Delete file after playing an item
- --filter str Filter items by searching specified substring in the item name --tomato Plays only 25 minutes and closes the player
+    --random-continue Sorts files randomly but preffers to continue already staterd files (watched at least 4 seconds) --delete Delete file after playing an item --filter str Filter items by searching specified substring in the item name --tomato Plays only 25 minutes and closes the player --volume Initial volume (100 by default)
+    --speed Playback speed 1.x
+    --screen-position Position of the player on the screen (Default, TopLeft, BottomLeft, TopRight, BottomRight) --file Play single file

 In the windows thumbnail mode the deletion of file/moving to the next file could be done by pressing the eject button (red icon) twice.